 Consider writing down a list of all the things you feel like you can’t do.
 Now that you have them on paper, brainstorm some ideas of things you CAN do with perhaps some help, creativity or a little advanced preparation.

 Motherhood has a way of pulling our most important qualities to the table, namely, feeding, loving and keeping our children alive.
 It is true that motherhood is a high calling, but it saddens me when women live under the guilt that says that motherhood should fully satisfy them.
 First of all, Christ is the only one who can fully satisfy us.
 Secondly, God created us and gave us unique gifts to bring the world.
 I’ve discovered that there’s a part of me that comes alive when I allow the dormant gifts within me to have expression again, even if it looks different than it did in the past, or even the way I hope it will look one day in the future.
 I shared a story about this here and gave some additional practical tips for doing this here, but whatever it is that is life-giving to you – painting, writing, sports, organization, event planning, (fill in the blank) – I encourage you to consider if perhaps there is a season-appropriate way to let that beautiful thing in you have expression.
 You may just find your practice, work or craft is just one of the sanity savers that you need.

 What you do is amazing, mama.
 Take a deep breath.
 As wise, seasoned women have told me: the days are long, but the years are short.
 As hard as this job is, one day we’ll miss this.
 So let’s take a deep breath, find our sufficiency in Christ and let’s move forward one step at a time.

 I’d love to hear from you!
-What’s been your biggest sanity saver as a mom?
+What’s been some of your biggest sanity savers as a mom?